-IMPORTANT - Victorian Mental Health Interprofessional Leadership Network (VMHILN) ending
+IMPORTANT - The Victorian Mental Health Interprofessional Leadership Network (VMHILN) has ended

 The Victorian Mental Health Interprofessional Leadership Network (VMHILN) is a community of practice that unites existing and emerging leaders from the lived experience, nursing, allied health and medical workforces in Victorian Area Mental Health Services (AMHS)